 We must stop letting regulations be a ceiling for solutions and make it a floor.
 We must embrace small, nimble, problem solving companies and get them in front of policymakers and leaders across our government, civilian and defense.
 Zero Trust security is a capability reality today, and now is the time to act!
 Our adversaries from Russia, China, Iran, and beyond continue to press the attack.

-Visit KnectIQ.com or reach out to us directly to find out how KnectIQ can deliver Zero Trust without the back door of persistent stored keys today, tailor solutions to specific data needs, and provide architectural framework for future design.
+Reach out to us directly to find out how KnectIQ can deliver Zero Trust without the open back door of persistent stored keys today, tailor solutions to specific data needs, and provide architectural framework for future design.

 Erik L. Cyre